Ethics claim latest hitch in case of 2000 Navy ship bombing

 Acosta, the judge, grilled Mizer on why he was pressing to withdraw only after years on Nashiri's defense in the now 22-year-old attack.

-“Raising of this issue now — it's questionable why it's raised now,” Mizer said, waving an index finger sternly at one point.
+“Raising of this issue now — it's questionable why it's raised now,” Acosta said, waving an index finger sternly at one point.

 Nashiri, in court in Guantanamo in a shirt and gray jacket, spoke up, with the judge's permission.

-Note: This story was first published on July 25, 2022.
-It was updated on July 26, 2022 to correct attribution for a comment questioning a conflict of interest claim.
-The comment was made by the judge, Col. Lanny Acosta Jr., not a defense attorney, Navy Capt.
-Brian Mizer.